SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationRecordColumn.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationRecordColumn
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationRecordColumn

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.RecordColumn resource property to the template
+Adds an AWS::KinesisAnalytics::Application.RecordColumn resource property to the template.
+Describes the mapping of each data element in the streaming source to the corresponding column in the in-application stream.

 ## SYNTAX